How the Romans controlled a vast empire through outposts on their frontiers using fire signals to marshal their forces

 The ancient description that we saw is a simple rudimentary understanding of it.
 As this technology had obviously undergone many great adjustments.
 And this being a highly sensitive technology for the Roman army, the exact codes would have been kept a closely-guarded secret.
 It is possible that they may have also developed signal of a type similar to the modern Morse code for an even more efficient communication system.

 Own the coin types shown in this article:

 I have an ancient coin store on eBay where I have thousands available for sale:

 Article by Ilya Zlobin, world-renowned expert numismatist, enthusiast, author and dealer in authentic ancient Greek, ancient Roman, ancient Byzantine coins and beyond.

-Fascinating article pertaining to collecting old coins.
-World-renowned numismatic expert published this to teach.
+An interesting article about ancient coins.
+World-renowned numismatic expert published this for educational purposes.

 from Trusted Ancient Coins – Feed https://www.trustedancientcoins.com/roman-camp-gate-coins/amp/